matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 [Audience laughter]

-But the thing we are capturing here is that the new step function might take a different kind of input.
+But the thing that we are capturing here is that the new step function might take a different kind of input.
 It might take a B instead of an
 A.  Now, our first step does that.
 It takes a pallet and returns a set of pieces of luggage, but each step returns a piece of luggage.